jacsmith21/pyml/README.md

 [![Docs](https://readthedocs.org/projects/tensortools/badge/?version=latest)](https://tensortools.readthedocs.io/)

 # TensorTools
-A simple repository which implements common things I use in my ML projects.
-See `examples/` for some examples :sunglasses:.
+A simple repository which implements common things I use in my ML projects so I don't have to repeat myself.
+See `examples/` for some examples which use this repository.

 Better API documentation coming ASAP!